Torphedo/pd_loader_core/readme.md

 a shortcut) to `%LOCALAPPDATA%\Packages\Microsoft.MSEsper_8wekyb3d8bbwe\RoamingState\mods`.
 This path is the only place where the game is allowed to load files from.

-Now copy `DebugMenu.7z` into the `mods` folder (don't unzip it!), and run `pdpl.exe` again.
-Phantom Dust should close and re-open, and you should see some new menu options throughout the game.
-If you run the game again normally, everything will be back to normal.
+Most mods are `.zip` or `.7z` files, which you can copy into the `mods` folder without needing to unzip them.
+The release comes with an example mod, `DebugMenu.7z`.
+If you install this to the `mods` folder and run `pdpl.exe` again, Phantom Dust will close and re-open.
+Once it boots up, you should see some new menu options throughout the game.
+If you run the game again without PDPL, everything will be back to normal.

 If you want to see console output from mods, you'll have to sideload the game by following [this guide](https://phantomdust.miraheze.org/wiki/Help:Dumping_the_game_files).